Healthy Footnotes

 How To Rebuild Fallen Arches

 If you’re nervous that your fallen arches have doomed you to a life of bone spurs and bunions, have no fear—it’s actually a relatively fixable condition!
 You just have to incorporate a few easy tricks into your daily routine to ensure optimal foot health.
-Here are a few of our favorites:
+Here are a few of our favorite foot arch tips:

 Exercise